firebug/websocket-monitor/README.md

 WebSocket Monitor
 =================
-WebSocket monitor can be used to inspect web socket connections on the current page.
+WebSocket monitor is an extension for Firefox developer tools that can be used to monitor WebSocket connections in Firefox.
+It allows to inspect all data sent and received.

 See [Home Page](https://github.com/firebug/websocket-monitor/wiki)
 for more details